Smart Water Fund Changes

 As a key part of this new model the Smart Water Fund Knowledge Hub has officially moved to a new home on the Clearwater website resource library to ensure the benefits of research conducted to date continue to be shared with the industry for many years to come.
 Visitors who are looking for a Smart Water Fund Project may click on any link and will be redirected to the Clearwater resource library that contains a full list of Smart Water Projects available.

 All existing research contracts will be completed under the new Smart Water Fund model, which will operate under the guidance of Melbourne Water.
-Smart Water Fund staff have relocated to Melbourne Water's office in Docklands to oversee the projects which will be uploaded to the new resource library in due course.
+Smart Water Fund staff have relocated to Melbourne Water's office in Docklands to oversee the projects until 2017.